-Since the year 2000, Steam Whistle Brewing has opted to use Enwave's Deep Lake Water Cooling for climate control in our building instead of conventional air conditioners that rely on harmful CFC refrigerants and eat up valuable energy.
+Since the year 2000, Steam Whistle Brewing has opted to use Enwave's Deep Water Cooling for temperature control in our building instead of conventional air conditioners that rely on harmful CFC refrigerants and eat up valuable energy.
 The icy cold water drawn through intake pipes deep in Lake Ontario moves through our facilities giving off chill (prior to it travelling to Toronto household taps) and helps provide a comfortable working environment for our staff each summer.
-Steam Whistle draws 60 tons of water for Deep Lake Water Cooling annually reducing avoiding 79 tons of carbon dioxide per year generated from air conditioning ( equivalent to 16 fewer cars on the road).
-Deep Lake Water cooling also reduces our power bill by the equivalent of 7 fewer homes that would require electricity.
+We also use this deep lake cooling when our beer is refrigerated for 3-4 weeks during the ‘lagering’ process of making our Pilsner.
+Steam Whistle draws 60 tons of water for Deep Lake Cooling annually reducing avoiding 79 tons of carbon dioxide per year generated from air conditioning ( equivalent to 16 fewer cars on the road).
+Deep Lake Cooling also reduces our power bill by the equivalent of 7 fewer homes that would require electricity.

 Steam is the most efficient form of heat and is the exclusive resource used by Steam Whistle to heat water for brewing and climate control of our brewery.
 Instead of having our own natural gas boiler on site running 24/7, we source steam from Enwave's efficient central District Steam Plant drawing only what we need, when we need it.
 This same steam is used to sound off our operational steam whistle every hour from 9am to 5pm and when visitors tour our brewery, they can sound off the whistle as well.